getml/getml.com/src/docs/user_guide/concepts/getml_suite/index.md

 ## Monitor

 !!! enterprise-adm "Enterprise edition"
     This feature is exclusive to the Enterprise edition and is not available in the Community edition.
-Discover the [benefits of the Enterprise edition][enterprise-benefits] and [compare the features][enterprise-feature-list].
+Discover the [benefits of the Enterprise edition][enterprise-benefits] and [compare their features][enterprise-feature-list].

-    For licensing information and technical support, please [contact us](https://www.getml.com/contact).
+    For licensing information and technical support, please [contact us](dev.getml.com/dev/contact).

 The monitor provides information on the data imported into the engine, as well as on the trained pipelines and their performance.
 It is written in Go and compiled into a binary separate from the getML engine.